 Endometrial thickness is a commonly measured parameter on routine gynecological ultrasound and MRI.
 The appearance, as well as the thickness of the endometrium, will depend on whether the patient is of reproductive age or postmenopausal and, if of reproductive age, at what point in the menstrual...

 Endometrioid carcinoma of the endometrium is the most common histological subtype of endometrial carcinoma accounts for 85-90% of cases.
 It is considered a type I carcinoma of the uterus with slow progression and relatively good prognosis.
 Patients are usually 55 to 65 years old.

-This sub type is thought to account for approximately 7% of cervical adenocarcinomas 2-3.
-The incidence of this sub type is thoug...
+It is thought to account for approximately 7% of cervical adenocarcinomas 2-3.
+The incidence is thought to have increased through ...

-Endometrioid carcinomas of the ovary are a sub-type of epithelial ovarian tumours.
+Endometrioid carcinomas of the ovary are a sub-type of epithelial ovarian tumors.
 The vast majority are malignant and invasive.
-On imaging, they are usually characterised as complex nonspecific solid-cystic masses and found associated with endometriosis.
+On imaging, they are usually characterized as complex nonspecific solid-cystic masses and found associated with endometriosis.